9 Do’s and Don’ts of Nonprofit Social Media

 Don’t: Go overboard with hashtags.
 Using too many hashtags can be distracting, appear spammy, and doesn't help you reach your target audience.

 Do: Use relevant hashtags strategically.
-Check out sites like hastagify.me to find hashtags relevant to your cause.
+Research trending topics and hashtags using platform-native analytics tools.
 Create hashtags specific to your organization or campaign, which can help you track conversations about your organization.
-You can also monitor trending topics, then use any relevant hashtags to help you get discovered.
+Monitor trending audio and challenges for video content, and participate when relevant to your cause.

 Likeminded Organizations